bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 # Introduction

-Technical Note TN-001 introduced a new geometric approach to seamless bleed generation by preserving continuous visual appearance beyond the trim edge.
+Technical Note TN-001 introduced a new approach to seamless bleed generation by preserving continuous visual appearance beyond the trim edge.

-Further development of the same geometric foundation has resulted in an additional capability that significantly extends the flexibility of professional bleed generation.
+Further development of the same foundation has resulted in an additional capability that significantly extends the flexibility of professional bleed generation.

 BleedMaster is no longer limited to applying identical bleed behaviour around the complete page.
 Every page side can now operate independently while maintaining seamless visual continuity throughout the entire bleed construction.